 UPDATE: I’ve launched a course that covers all the information to use Illustrator to make PDF patterns.
-It’s the course I wish I had been able to find when I was starting; you can find out more here:
+It’s the course I wish I had been able to find when I was starting; you can find out more about how to make sewing patterns here:

 Now back to the original post.